MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxpin/ne-acxpin-acx_pin_communication.md

 ### -field AcxPinCommunicationSink

-TBD: Indicates that the pin is a sink.
+Indicates that the pin is a communication sink.

 ### -field AcxPinCommunicationSource

-TBD: Indicates that the pin is a source.
+Indicates that the pin is a communication source.

 ### -field AcxPinCommunicationMaximum